wp-plugins/schedule-posts-calendar/readme.txt

 * Added options to set the start of the week
 * Added theme option
 * Added option to hide default WordPress date/time fields
+* Added popup option to the calendar instead of the default inline

 = 1.1 =
 * Minor update to reduce the size of the calendar div from 250px to 230px.